-POS and PPCV are similar in that both are firmly rooted in social exchange theory and are based on the assumption that organizational treatment leads employees to alter their efforts toward helping the organization achieve its goals (Coyle-Shapiro & Conway, 2005).
+POS and PPCV are similar in that both are firmly rooted in social exchange theory and are based on the assumption that organizational treatment leads employees to alter their efforts toward helping their organization achieve its goals (Coyle-Shapiro & Conway, 2005).
 The concepts, however, cover different aspects of the employee-organization relationship.
 Unlike PPCV, POS includes pleasant surprises and beneficial treatment that goes beyond organizational promises (cf. Rhoades & Eisenberger, 2002).
-PPCV, in contrast, is cast exclusively in negative terms, focusing on the extent to which the organization disappoints employees (Morrison & Robinson, 1997).
-Consequently, researchers have treated POS and PPCV as distinct constructs both conceptually (Aselage & Eisenberger, 2003) and operationally (Coyle-Shapiro & Conway, 2005; Tekleab, Takeuchi & Taylor, 2005).
-Treating these two concepts distinctively is also consistent with the research on appraisal or attitude formation that indicates people process information pertaining to beneficial and detrimental treatment in parallel, via two evaluative channels (Cacioppo & Berntson, 1994; Cacioppo, Gardner & Bemtson, 1997; Gray, 1994).
-From this perspective, employees' are able to perceive simultaneously the organization as treating them beneficially and detrimentally.
+PPCV, in contrast, is cast exclusively in negative terms, focusing on the extent to which an organization disappoints employees (Morrison & Robinson, 1997).
+Consequently, researchers have treated POS and PPCV as distinct constructs both conceptually (Aselage & Eisenberger, 2003) and operationally (Coyle-Shapiro & Conway, 2005; Tekleab, Takeuchi, & Taylor, 2005).
+Treating these two concepts distinctly is also consistent with the research on appraisal or attitude formation that indicates people process information pertaining to beneficial and detrimental treatment in parallel, via two evaluative channels (Cacioppo & Berntson, 1994; Cacioppo, Gardner, & Bemtson, 1997; Gray, 1994).
+From this perspective, employees are able to simultaneously perceive their organization as treating them beneficially and detrimentally.

-Due to the norm of positive reciprocity, POS is expected to lead employees to feel obligated to reciprocate by helping the organization achieve its goals (Eisenberger et al., 2001).
-While not specifically focused on professionals, prior empirical research has found that employee POS is positively associated with job performance (Armeli et al., 1998; Eisenberger et al., 2001; Eisenberger, Fasolo & Davis-LaMastro, 1990).
+Because of the norm of positive reciprocity, POS is expected to lead employees to feel obligated to reciprocate by helping their organization achieve its goals (Eisenberger, Armeli, Rexwinkel, Lynch, & Rhoades, 2001).
+Although not specifically focused on professionals, prior empirical research has shown that employee POS is positively associated with job performance (Armeli, Eisenberger, Fasolo, & Lynch, 1998; Eisenberger et al., 2001; Eisenberger, Fasolo, & Davis-LaMastro, 1990).
 Given that reciprocity norms are thought to apply universally (Gouldner, 1960), we predict that professional employees, like other employees, will tend to reciprocate POS with better work performance.

-Hypothesis 1: POS will be positively associated with professional employee work performance.
+Hypothesis 1.
+Perceived organizational support (POS) is positively associated with professional employee work performance.

-When the organization breaks its promises, not only is the felt obligation to help the organization undermined, but also the desire to restore balance or a sense of justice to the relationship by means of retaliation is activated (Adams, 1965; Gouldner, 1960; Robinson, 1996; Robinson & Morrison, 2000).
-Accordingly, prior research has found a negative relationship between employee PPCV and job performance (Robinson, 1996; Robinson et al., 1994; Turnley & Feldman, 1999).
-Although previous studies have not focused on professional employees per se, the norm of negative reciprocity is thought to be universal, and therefore, we expect professional employees will tend to reciprocate PPCV with worse work performance.
+When an organization breaks its promises, not only is the felt obligation to help the organization undermined, but also, a desire to restore balance or a sense of justice to the relationship by means of retaliation is activated (Adams, 1965; Gouldner, 1960; Robinson, 1996; Robinson & Morrison, 2000).
+Accordingly, prior research has shown a negative relationship between employee PPCV and job performance (Robinson, 1996; Robinson et al., 1994; Turnley & Feldman, 1999).
+Although previous studies have not focused on professional employees per se, the norm of negative reciprocity is thought to be universal, and therefore, we expect professional employees will tend to reciprocate PPCV with poorer work performance.

-Hypothesis 2: PPCV will be negatively associated with professional employee work performance.
+Hypothesis 2.
+Perceived psychological contract violation (PPCV) is negatively associated with professional employee work performance.